 Who Made This Thing?

-I’m a musician.
+I’m a musician from southern California.
 I play the fiddle, mainly, and have had the pleasure of working with many wonderful groups, including the Aman Folk Ensemble, the contradance band Turtle Creek, and the French-Canadian band Les Amis, and the bluegrass band D. J. and the Greenleas.
 From 1999–2020, I performed a solo show as Pierre Cruzatte, the fiddler with the Lewis & Clark Expedition.

 This is not to say that I grew up dreaming of swimming to Catalina.
 The Los Angeles Times occasionally carried items about people making the swim, so I was aware of the possibility.
 But I don’t recall ever considering it myself until later.

 I started swimming competitively in the pool with the Claremont Crocodiles when I was 11 or 12, then swam and played water polo at Claremont High School.
 After graduating in 1975, I went to the University of California, Santa Barbara (UCSB).
 Neither my water polo nor competitive swimming skills were up to NCAA Division 1 standards.
 But I tried out for the water polo team anyway and received the expected-yet-still-distressing ax.

 Image courtesy of Dion Sorrell, fellow Croc alum.

 Without swimming and water polo, what was I supposed to do?
 Study?
 Not my forte at the time.
 If UCSB had offered a degree in bodysurfing, okay.
 But they did not, so I was at sea.